 the screen.
 On the New Job Step interface configure as shown below.

-Keep in mind this setting takes place dynamically and does not require a reboot
+Keep in mind this setting takes place dynamically and does not require a reboot or service restart.

 3. Insert a new Job Step at end of Index Rebuilds to decrease the MAXDOP